oren/oren.github.io/articles/build-product/README.md

-# Summary of The Lean Product Playbook
+# How to build a product that customers love

-Goal: build products that customers love.
+This is a summary of the book [Lean Product Playbook](https://www.amazon.com/Lean-Product-Playbook-Innovate-Products/dp/1118960874).

 ## The process of building a product
 * Create target customer using personas.